-Component Description (1) Ω Security cable slot Attaches an optional security cable to the computer.
+Comp onent Description (1) Δ Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
-(2) ss 🚭 🕴 USB SuperSpeed 5 Gbps port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices, even when the computer is off.
-(3) ss⇔ USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices when the computer is on or in Sleep mode.
-(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(2) ss 🚭 🗜 USB SuperSpeed 5 Gbps port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+(3) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: ▲ Select the Search icon (select products only) in the taskbar, type HP Documentation in the search box, and then select HP Documentation .
 NOTE: When a device is connected to the jack, the computer speakers are disabled.